isomerpages/moe-kranjipri/index.md

           url: /Voices-of-our-alumni/
   - infopic:
       title: Every Kranjian Matters and Deserves the Best!
-      description: “We value every student Every student wants to succeed  All can learn” This is our commitment to every Kranjian.
+      description: “We value every student, Every student wants to succeed,  All can learn” This is our commitment to every Kranjian.
       button: READ MORE
       url: /Every-Kranjian-Matters-and-Deserves-the-Best/